amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 *******************************************

-NHWC input shape typically yields better acceleration performance compared to NCHW on IPU.
+NHWC input shape typically yields better acceleration performance compared to NCHW on NPU.
 VAI_Q_ONNX facilitates the conversion of NCHW input models to NHWC input models by setting "convert_nchw_to_nhwc" to True.
 Please note that the conversion steps will be skipped if the model is already NHWC or has non-convertable input shapes.

 .. code-block::